 - This Independent Contractor or Employee? page from the IRS describes the behavioral, financial, and relationship factors to help you make the proper determination.

-- This Myths about Misclassification page from the U.S. Department of Labor addresses misunderstandings that frequently result in the misclassification of employees as independent contractors.
+- This Get the Facts on Misclassification page from the U.S. Department of Labor addresses misunderstandings that frequently result in the misclassification of employees as independent contractors.